Ramya1499/Predicting-the-Readmission-Rate-of-a-Diabetic-Patient/README.md

 The datasets have been obtained from the UCI Repository.

-I have tried doing the analysis in 2 different ways and the respective R files have been uploaded as well.
+The respective R Analysis files have been uploaded as well.

 Additional analysis can be done by acquiring more data to predict the target feature and also involves more data preprocessing.